-PROXY FOR ANNUAL MEETING OF STOCKHOLDERS

-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+PROXY FOR ANNUAL MEETING OF STOCKHOLDERS IDEC PHARMACEUTICALS CORPORATION THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersign appoints WILLIAM H. RASTETTER and KENNETH J. WOOLCOTT, and each of them, proxies with full power of substitution, to vote all shares of common stock of IDEC Pharmaceuticals Corporation held of record by the undersigned as of March 23, 2001 at the Annual Meeting of Stockholders of IDEC Pharmaceuticals to be held at IDEC Pharmaceuticals, 11011 Torreyana Road, San Diego, California on May 18, 2001, at 1:00 p.m., local time, and at all adjournments thereof, upon the following matters:
+The undersign appoints WILLIAM H. RASTETTER and JOHN M. DUNN, and each of them, agents and proxies, with full power of substitution, to vote all shares of common stock of IDEC Pharmaceuticals Corporation held of record by the undersigned as of March 28, 2002 at the Annual Meeting of Stockholders of IDEC Pharmaceuticals to be held at the Hilton La Jolla at Torrey Pines, 10950 North Torrey Pines Road, San Diego, California on May 23, 2002, at 1:00 p.m., local time, and at all adjournments thereof, upon the following matters:

-- FOLD AND DETACH HERE -
+/\\ FOLD AND DETACH HERE /\\